-When material has been returned, simply transferring this material in quarantine is insufficient, but it specifically needs to be labelled (i.e. physical or in the computer stock lists) as "RETURNED".
-Some companies actually place a prominent "RETURN" label on the containers but care needs to taken which would later be replaced with the label indicating the decision taken, e.g. "RELEASED for REPROCESSING" or "RETURN to ORIGINAL MANUFACTURER".
+14.50 When material has been returned, simply transferring this material in quarantine is insufficient, but it specifically needs to be labelled (i.e. physical or in the computer stock lists) as "RETURNED".
+Some companies actually place a prominent "RETURN" label on the containers but care needs to be taken which would later be replaced with the label indicating the decision taken, e.g. "RELEASED for REPROCESSING" or "RETURN to ORIGINAL MANUFACTURER".
 The second precaution is to quarantine the materials.
 This may be done by giving the material a special symbol in the Material Management computer to indicate that it is not in Quarantine awaiting test, but has already been tested and later returned.
 Where such a system is not available, then simple management tools, such as stock cards, and even the containers themselves, need to be marked so that it is seen that the material is "On Hold" (and some companies use this term to denote such a quarantine status).
+14.51 The difficulty is knowing under what conditions the returned material has been

-The difficulty is knowing under what conditions the returned material has been shipped or stored.
+14.51 The difficulty is knowing under what conditions the returned material has been shipped or stored.
 Although in some cases, where the material is known to be very stable, (e.g. stable after 6 months under continuous storage at 40°C) there may be little doubt as to the quality in many cases these doubts will be present.
 This means therefore that such material SHOULD NOT be returned to the market.